rusili/AC-Android/lessons/arrays-arraylists/README.md

 import java.util.ArrayList;
 ```

+Before looking at the constructor for an arraylist, here are some distinguishing features of an  arraylist:

+1) Arraylists do NOT have a fixed size.
+The size() method returns the number of elements the list contains.
+2) May contain elements of the same type OR elements of different types.
+3) Common operations : add(), get(), remove(), size();

-Next, we call the constructor; but we have to declare the type of object the `ArrayList` is going to hold.
+Next, we call the constructor, but we have to declare the type of object the `ArrayList` is going to hold.
 This is how you create a new `ArrayList` holding `String` objects.

 ```java
 ArrayList<String> names = new ArrayList<String>();